 Boulia has a standalone power house.
-Power is reliable but subject to occasional power outages which can last for several hours.
+Power is reliable but subject to occasional poweroutages which can last for several hours.
 Urandangi water supply is powered by generators (individual).
 Critical facilities are able to operate from auxiliary power if required.
+Residents of Urandangi have no access to an Ergon power supply.